opensim-org/opensim-core/CONTRIBUTING.md

 that surround every header file to prevent it from being included multiple times.
 There are two problems with OpenSim’s choice of names for the header guards:

 1. They can interfere with user code, and
-2. They violate the C standard.
+2. They violate the C++ standard.

 OpenSim uses many very common class names, like “Object” and “Array” and probably “PropertyTable”.
 These are likely to appear in other code libraries as well, so anyone who combines OpenSim API with other libraries or their own code may have conflicts.
 The way you are supposed to avoid that is very simple – the header guards should be unique symbols, easily achieved by including the product name in them (that is, they should contain “OPENSIM”).

-The C standard prohibits user code from using identifiers that contain double underscore (“__”) or begin with an underscore followed by a capital letter (“_P”).
+The C++ standard prohibits user code from using identifiers that contain double underscore (“__”) or begin with an underscore followed by a capital letter (“_P”).
 Those symbols are reserved for the compiler and the std:: library.
 OpenSim’s use of symbols like that means it is subject to conflict with the compiler, either now or in future releases or new platforms.
 Hopefully those conflicts would cause compiler errors, but that is not guaranteed.

 One other minor issue is that preprocessor macros should typically have very ugly names with LOTS_OF_CAPS to make it obvious that they are not ordinary identifiers, and to avoid conflicts with NiceCamelHumpIdentifiers.